Benyamin Faraji

-Benyamin Faraji (born 2009) is an Iranian professional table tennis player.
+Benyamin Faraji (born 20 December 2009) is an Iranian professional table tennis player.
 Despite his young age, he was a member of the Iran team at the 2024 Asian Table Tennis Championships where he defeated World and Olympics champion and world No. 1 Wang Chuqin.
 He repeated the feat a year later when he defeated world No. 2 Lin Shidong in the 2025 Championships.

+He also made history by winning the bronze medal in men’s singles at the 2025 Asian Youth Games - the first individual table tennis medal for Iran in the history of Asian youth games and junior competitions.